Winter is Coming: Do you know where your zen is?

 Practitioners of Hatha Yoga and Zazen spend a lot of time being in not-so-comfortable positions–and then observing the mind’s reaction to those positions.
 Over time, we realize how our minds work, how overly-reactive they are, how attached to comfort they are.
 Hatha Yoga (yoga with poses) offers up a panacea of sensations some wonderful, some awful, all constantly shifting.
-It invites the mind to “dance between the poles of opposites” in hopes it can eventually find rest in a neutral position.
+It invites the mind to “dance between the poles of opposites” eventually landing in a neutral position.

 Over time, we find that our mind exaggerates reality, depicting it as far better or worse than it is.
 Consider the symbol ☯️ The drops of black and white symbolize the “gray” areas of life.
-Nothing can be entirely good or entirely bad; plus, change is constant so why bother getting too attached to The Way Things Are– they’re just going to change!
+Nothing can be entirely good or entirely bad; plus, change is constant so why bother getting too attached to The Way Things Are?

 Meditation, be it Zen or Yoga, cultivates self-awareness and the ability to “go with the flow.”
 Sadly, Western fitness (blame Los Angeles) took that literally, as though the postures had to be a “flow” of choreographed gymnastics.
 Maybe those 80’s headbands were on too tight!

 “Going with the Flow” is viewed in Asia as a skill set to be cultivated, especially in Japan.
-When you’re trying to live as one of the greatest aesthetic cultures in the world on a shifting surface of magma, surrounded by ocean, you have to go with the flow.
+When you’re trying to live as one of the greatest aesthetic cultures on a shifting surface of magma, surrounded by ocean, you have to go with the flow.
 History is a force of constant creative destruction.
 Things get destroyed, then rebuilt.
 Becoming attached to The Way Things Are isn’t a luxury Japanese have.
-No wonder they place such a high value on peace and harmony, or “Wa,” but they also know, on some level, it’s futile.
+No wonder they place such a high value on consistent peace and harmony, or “Wa;” but, they also know, on some level, it’s futile.
 Destruction is always right around the corner: a tsunami, an earthquake, a fire, a yakuza psychopath, a sarin gas attack, a triple nuclear reactor meltdown…the list goes on.

 The acceptance of The Way Things Are shows up in common Japanese expressions which translate to “nothing can be done,” and “let’s keep trying against the odds.”
 “Nothing can be done,” in particular” is used in customer service situations.
 When met with it, Japanese people will seldom complain or push back.
 Complaining is looked down upon and viewed as a useless pursuit.